-- 1. Complete 36 semester hours acceptable to the University, including one of these options:
+- Complete a minimum of 30 (Thesis option) or 36 (Nonthesis option) semester hours of one MA emphasis track (Ministry or Leadership):

 - a.
-Thesis option
+Thesis option (minimum 30 hours)

 - i.
 3 Orientation/Immersion hours

 - ii.
-12 required core hours
+6 required core hours

 - iii.
 15 elective hours

 - iv.
 6 Thesis research hours

 - b.
-Non-thesis option
+Non-thesis option (minimum 36 hours)

 - i.
 3 Orientation/Immersion hours

 - ii.
-12 required core hours
+6 required core hours

 - iii.
-18 elective hours
+24 elective hours

 - iv.
 3 Summative Project hours

 - 2. Grade requirement: Satisfactorily complete every course in the degree with a C or better.

-- Complete a minimum of 50% of the required credit hours (and all of the core courses) at Randall University.
+- 3. Complete a minimum of 50% of the required credit hours (and all of the core courses) at Randall University.

 - Satisfactorily complete every course in the degree with a C or better and earn a cumulative GPA of 3.0 or better.

-- 5. Satisfy all financial obligations to the University and be in good standing with the University.
+- Satisfy all financial obligations to the University and be in good standing with the University.

 - 6. Graduation preparation

-- Submit an Intent to Graduate form by midterm of the last semester before graduation and pay the nonrefundable Graduation Fee.
+- Submit an Application for Graduation form by the beginning of the last semester before graduation and pay the nonrefundable Graduation Fee.

-- b.
-Participate in Commencement Exercises unless excused by the Academic Affairs Committee.
+- Participate in commencement exercises unless excused by the Academic Affairs Committee.